microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-selected-overview.md

 ### Behavior of Consents / Notes

-* Applications can have have multiple Selected consents and for those consents to apply at various level across the tenant
+* Applications can have multiple Selected consents and for those consents to apply at various level across the tenant
-* As soon as a scope is revoked from an application, access through that scope is lost.
-So if an application has Lists.* and Sites.* and is given access to a site collection and a specific list in that site collection and then the Sites.* consent is revoke it would maintain access to the list it was given specific access to via the Lists.* consent and the previous call to list/permissions
+* application access is lost as soon as a scope is revoked, if an application has Lists.* and Sites.* and is given access to a site collection and a specific list in that site collection and then the Sites.* consent is revoked it would maintain access to the list it was given specific access to via the Lists.* consent and the previous call to list/permissions
 * Higher level scopes such as Sites.* can be used to grant file specific level permissions, but lower scopes can never provide access to higher level resources.
 Allowing applications to ONLY have access at a specific level
-* Consent is an external concept, consumed by OneDrive and SharePoint through the provided token, and once a token is presented with a given scope, we honor it
+* Consent is an external concept, consumed by OneDrive and SharePoint through the provided token, and we honor any scopes presented in the token